HDFGroup/vol-async/docs/source/gettingstarted.rst

     H5ESclose(es_id);

 .. warning::
-    The buffers used for H5Dwrite can only be changed after H5ESwait unless async VOL double buffering is enabled, see :ref:`(Optional) Async VOL double buffering`.
+    The buffers used for H5Dwrite can only be changed after H5ESwait unless async VOL double buffering is enabled, see subsection 5 below.

 4. (Optional) Error handling with event set